Yes, we have a range of payment plans for the course. Contact email@example.com to find out more.

 A Unique Student Identifier (USI) is a reference number you need to undertake nationally recognised training delivered by a registered training organisation (RTO).
-A USI gives you access to your own personal USI account that contains your nationally recognised training records and results (from January 2015 onwards).
+A USI gives you access to your personal account that contains your nationally recognised training records and results (from January 2015 onwards).

 Your USI account is made up of 10 numbers and letters and will look something like this: 3AW88YH9U5.